klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 This command adds a new :term:`version` of a :term:`module` to the :term:`dependency database` by copying the old :term:`version`.
+MODULE here is just the name of the module since the version follows as a separate argument.
 If sourcespec is given, the command changes the source part according to this parameter.
 A sourcespec has the form "path PATH", "tar TARFILE", "REPOTYPE URL" or "REPOTYPE URL TAG".
 REPOTYPE may be "darcs", "hg" or "git".
 Both, URL or TAG may be "*", in this case the original URL or TAG remain unchanged.
 If sourcespec is not given, the command adds NEW-VERSION as new tag to the source specification.
 The command always asks for a confirmation of the action unless option "-y" is used.

 replaceversion [MODULE] [OLD-VERSION] [NEW-VERSION]
 :::::::::::::::::::::::::::::::::::::::::::::::::::

 This command replaces a :term:`version` of a :term:`module` with a new :term:`version`.
+MODULE here is just the name of the module since the version follows as a separate argument.
 All the data of the :term:`module` is copied.
 If sourcespec is given, the command changes the source part according to this parameter.
 A sourcespec has the form "path PATH", "tar TARFILE", "REPOTYPE URL" or "REPOTYPE URL TAG".
 REPOTYPE may be "darcs", "hg" or "git".
 Both, URL or TAG may be "*", in this case the original URL or TAG remains unchanged.

 clonemodule [OLD-MODULE] [NEW-MODULE] {VERSIONS}
 ::::::::::::::::::::::::::::::::::::::::::::::::

 Copy all :term:`versions` of the existing old :term:`module` and add this with the name of thew new :term:`module` to the :term:`dependency` database.
+OLD-MODULE and NEW-MODULE here are just the module names since the versions may follow as a separate argument.
 If there are no :term:`versions` specified, the command copies all existing :term:`versions`.
 Note that this DOES NOT add the new :term:`module` as :term:`dependency` to any other :term:`modules`.

-dependency-delete MODULE:VERSION DEPENDENCYNAME
+dependency-delete MODULE DEPENDENCY
 :::::::::::::::::::::::::::::::::::::::::::::::

 Delete a :term:`dependency` of a :term:`module`.
+MODULE here is a :term:`modulespec` of the form MODULE:VERSION that specifies a single version of a module.

-dependency-add MODULE:VERSION DEPENDENCYNAME
+dependency-add MODULE DEPENDENCY
 ::::::::::::::::::::::::::::::::::::::::::::

 Add a :term:`dependency` to a :term:`module`.

-alias-add MODULE:VERSION DEPENDENCYNAME alias
+MODULE here is a :term:`modulespec` of the form MODULE:VERSION that specifies a single version of a module.

+alias-add MODULE DEPENDENCY ALIAS
 :::::::::::::::::::::::::::::::::::::::::::::

-Add an :term:`alias` to a :term:`module`.
+Define a new :term:`alias` for a :term:`dependency` of a :term:`module`.
+MODULE here is a :term:`modulespec` of the form MODULE:VERSION that specifies a single version of a module.

 subcommands for maincommand "build"
 +++++++++++++++++++++++++++++++++++